openstack/oslo.utils/doc/source/index.rst

 Welcome to oslo.utils's documentation!
 ======================================

-The `oslo`_ utils library provides support for common utility type functions, such as encoding, exception handling, string manipulation, and time handling.
+The `Oslo`_ utils library provides support for common utility type functions, such as encoding, exception handling, string manipulation, and time handling.

 .. toctree::